 But there are other trends as well.
 “If we talk about the segment of fruits and vegetables, where branding is still developing, but there is a reserve in this direction, - says Vera Bokareva, - There is a trend towards the use of non-standard colors for the product category in packaging design.
 It is not difficult to determine the ones you need: just go through the shops, carefully look at the range of shades of packaging for similar products and understand what paints are not here.
 This move will help you detach yourself from competitors. ».

-However, this technique can no longer be called innovative - just as the use of QR codes in the design, by reading which the consumer receives information about where the products were grown and for which dishes this variety is more suitable. " This is not an innovation, but rather a sign of good taste, an additional functional option ", - the expert explains.
+However, this technique can no longer be called innovative - as well as the use of QR codes in the design, by reading which the consumer receives information about where the products were grown and for which dishes this variety is more suitable. " This is not an innovation, but rather a sign of good taste, an additional functional option ", - the expert explains.

 Separately, it is worth highlighting the segment of packaging for goods sold through online stores.
 This year, this type of sales received a powerful impetus for development, almost everything can be bought on the network.
 “Until all the sellers realized that the same packaging looks differently in the catalog on the website and on the store shelf, - Vera Bokareva considers. - But there are more and more examples of successful internet design every day. "